A Region-based Randers Geodesic Approach for Image Segmentation: Background on Randers Minimal Geodesic Paths

 \subsection{Eikonal Solver: the Finsler Variant of the Fast Marching Method}

-The fast marching method (FMM)~\citep{tsitsiklis1995efficient,sethian1999fast} is an efficient algorithm for solving the eikonal PDE associated to an isotropic metric, of the form $\cF_\fx(\dfx) = c(\fx) \|\dfx\|$ where $c: \overline \Omega \to ]0,\infty[$ is a given cost function.
-This numerical scheme requires a cartesian grid $\Omega_h := \Omega \cap h \bZ^2$ where $h>0$ denotes the grid scale, containing the source point $\fs$.
+The fast marching method (FMM)~\citep{tsitsiklis1995efficient,sethian1999fast} is an efficient algorithm for solving the eikonal PDE associated to an isotropic metric, of the form $\cF(\fx,\dfx) = c(\fx) \|\dfx\|$ where $c: \overline \Omega \to ]0,\infty[$ is a given cost function.
+This numerical scheme requires a Cartesian grid $\Omega_h := \Omega \cap h \bZ^2$ where $h>0$ denotes the grid scale, containing the source point $\fs$.
 The FMM numerically solves the discretized eikonal PDE in a single pass over $\Omega_h$ using a front propagation.
-Adaptating the FMM to Riemannian and Finsler metrics is a non-trivial task, which has led to a continued line of research \citep{sethian2003ordered,mirebeau2014anisotropic,mirebeau2014efficient,mirebeau2019riemannian}.
-The numerical method used in this paper relies on a semi-lagrangian scheme, based on the following update operator: for any discrete map\footnote{The choice of font distinguishes the continuous mapping $\rD : \overline \Omega \to \bR$ from the discrete one $\cD : \Omega_h \to \bR$ used in the numerical scheme.} $\cD : \Omega_h \to \bR$ and point $\fx \in \Omega_h$ of the discretization grid
+Adapting the FMM to Riemannian and Finsler metrics is a non-trivial task, which has led to a continued line of research \citep{sethian2003ordered,mirebeau2014anisotropic,mirebeau2014efficient,mirebeau2019riemannian}.
+The numerical method used in this paper relies on a semi-Lagrangian scheme, based on the following update operator: for any discrete map\footnote{The choice of font distinguishes the continuous mapping $\rD : \overline \Omega \to \bR$ from the discrete one $\cD : \Omega_h \to \bR$ used in the numerical scheme.} $\cD : \Omega_h \to \bR$ and point $\fx \in \Omega_h$ of the discretization grid

-where $\cS(\fx)$ is a polygonal neighborhood of the point $\fx$ referred to as the stencil, and whose vertices lie on the grid $h \bZ^2$.
-The table of distances $\cD$ is linearly interpolated between these vertices, and extended by $+\infty$ outside of $\Omega$ which implements outflow boundary conditions.
-The scheme solution is defined as the unique solution to the fixed point problem $\Lambda \cD(\fx) = \cD(\fx)$ defined by the update operator, and this mimics Bellman's optimality principle $\rD(\fx) = \min\{ \rD(\fy) + \Dist_\cF(\fy,\fx);\,\fy\in\partial \cS(\fx)\}$ obeyed by the solution of the eikonal PDE \eqref{eq_FinslerEikonal}.
+where $\cS(\fx)$ is a polygonal neighborhood of the point $\fx$ referred to as the stencil, whose vertices lie on the grid $h \bZ^2$.
+The table of distances $\cD$ is linearly interpolated between these vertices, and extended by $+\infty$ outside of $\Omega$, which implements outflow boundary conditions.
+The scheme solution is defined as the unique solution to the fixed point problem $\cD(\fx) = \Lambda \cD(\fx)$, which mimics Bellman's optimality principle